-- Report all suspicious activity to UPD immediately. - Never take personal safety for granted. - Use the UPD escort service if you feel unsafe. - Download and utilize the Lion Safe phone application for virtual safety walks and mobile blue phones. - Limit alcohol consumption and leave social functions that get too loud, too crowded, or that have too many people drinking excessively.
+- Report all suspicious activity to UPD immediately. - Never take personal safety for granted. - Use the UPD safety escort service if you feel unsafe. - Limit alcohol consumption and leave social functions that get too loud, too crowded, or that have too many people drinking excessively.
 Remember to call UPD for help at the first sign of trouble on campus. - Carry only small amounts of cash. - Never leave valuables (purses, backpacks, laptops, call phones, etc.) unattended. - Carry your keys and Southeastern ID at all times and do not lend them to anyone. - Lock up bicycles, motorcycles, and car doors and close windows when leaving your car. - Always lock the door to your residence hall room, whether or not you are there.
 Be certain that your door is locked when you go to sleep and ensure windows are closed and locked when you are not at home.
 Do not prop interior or exterior doors. - Do not leave valuables in your car, especially if they can be easily noticed. - Record serial numbers of valuable items. - Inventory your personal property and insure it appropriately with personal insurance coverage.